Remeao Hutton: Barrow

 Birmingham released Hutton at the end of the 2020–21 season, and he joined League Two club Barrow on a two-year contract to begin when his Birmingham contract expired.
 Having made his Stevenage league debut against Barrow, he reversed the process on the opening day of the new season, playing the whole of a 1–0 defeat away to his former club.

 Swindon Town

 Hutton signed a two-year contract with another League Two club, Swindon Town, on 15 July 2022; the fee was undisclosed.

 Hutton scored his first Football League goal on 21 October 2023 away to Salford City.
 The goal, for which he "side-footed the ball first time low, hard, and beyond goalkeeper Alex Cairns" from the edge of the penalty area, made the score 1–1; the match ended as a 2–2 draw after Swindon conceded a late equaliser.

 Gillingham

 On 17 January 2024, Hutton signed for fellow League Two club Gillingham for an undisclosed fee.

+Chesterfield

+In July 2026 he signed for Chesterfield, following the termination of his contract with Gillingham by mutual consent.